In this article, we learn the different types of lighting used in films, how to analyse lighting and go through an example of lighting.

 1. Direction of lighting: Sidelighting that partly covers Murrow’s face in the shadows

-2. Quality of lighting: Hard/harsh lighting that focusses on Murrow
+2. Quality of lighting: Hard/harsh lighting that focuses on Murrow

 3. Source of lighting: Lowkey lighting that creates lot’s of shadows – chiaroscuro